Passage

 The Shadow

-His daughter was swept away once.
-He lunged; his hand clenched the current where her fingers had been.
-They found her a mile downstream – breathing, caught by strangers he would never know.
-She was five.
-His hands learnt something that night – something they refuse to unlearn: water takes what it wants.
-Twenty years later, his hands still flinch in rain.
-So he builds – stones across the channel, silt packed tight, the water pooling behind him: still, safe.
-Each morning he walks the dam, reads the surface for ripples.
+Once, his daughter was swept away.
+The Protector lunged – his hand closing on the current where her fingers had been.
+They found her a mile downstream, alive, carried into the reeds by people he would never meet.
+She was five years old.
+That night his hands learnt something they refused to unlearn: water takes what it wants.
+Twenty years on, they still flinch in the rain.
+So he builds across himself.
+Stones across the channel, silt packed tight, the water pooling behind him – still, safe, going nowhere.
+Each morning he walks the dam and searches the surface for ripples.
 The water greens.
 He does not notice.
-His daughter is the one who leaves.
-At the door she says: I need somewhere to arrive.
+It is his daughter who stands at the door with a pack in her hand.
+I need somewhere to arrive, she says.
+He gestures to the house, the dam, the careful stillness he built to keep her safe.
 He does not understand.
-Safety, he taught her.
-To swim, never.
-He dies with fists braced against a current that dried up years ago.
-Behind the dam he built: cracked earth, and the faintest groove where water once pressed. ❖ The Unbound swore she would keep nothing inside her.
-She grew up watching her father wall off his life – watched the water go green and still, watched her mother drink from it anyway.
-So she tears her banks down.
-The first flood is ecstasy: water rushing where it was never allowed, touching every root, every cracked field.
-People who never knew her name speak it now.
-She is everywhere – finally seen.
-But a river without banks cannot be found twice.
-The roots she woke in the frenzy of spring are abandoned to bake in the summer sun.
-She is everywhere at once, and nowhere for long.
-By the time she seeks a direction, her momentum is spent.
-She thins as she slows, spread across flat earth, with nothing left to carve.
-She dies shallow and stagnant – too dispersed to ever reach the sea.
+He had mistaken safety for a place to land.
+He walks the dam still, every morning, fists braced against a current that dried up years ago.
+Behind him: cracked earth, and a faint groove where the water once pressed towards the sea. ❖ The Unbound swore she would hold nothing inside her.
+She grew up watching her father dam his life – the water greening and going still behind him, her mother bending to drink from it anyway.
+So she tore her banks down.
+The first flood was ecstasy: water rushing where it had been forbidden, touching every root, every cracked field, every mouth that had learnt not to ask.
+Neighbours who never knew her name spoke it now.
+She was everywhere.
+Every door knew her arrival.
+But a course without banks cannot be found twice.
+The roots she woke in the frenzy of spring were left to scorch in the summer sun, and the fields that opened for her could not depend on her.
+By the time she went looking for a course, her momentum was spent.
+Without banks, she spread into a mirror.
+The mirror dried.
+The next year, the neighbours came looking for the river.
+They found no bed, no banks, no way forward – only salt on the rocks, and puddles already losing the sky.

 The Cut

-Who trusted your banks and found you elsewhere?
+Who came to your banks and found no way forward?